Year 13 English (13ENG)

 Term 1

-In term one, students will focus on developing the ability to respond critically to a visual text and to articulate that response in a clear and structured way.
-They will learn how to explore perspectives and contexts and be able to communicate their own learning through a seminar delivered to their peers.
+In Term One, students will focus on developing the ability to respond critically to written and/or visual texts and to articulate that response in a clear and structured way.
+They will learn how to explore perspectives and contexts and to look at texts through different critical lenses.
+They will also develop an understanding of how to make thematic connections across a range of texts, including at least one that they have self-selected.

-Term 1 Assessments
+Term One Assessments

 AS 91480 (3.9) Respond critically to significant aspects of visual and/or oral text(s) through close reading, supported by evidence: 3 credits